python-cmake-buildsystem/python-cmake-buildsystem/README.rst

     installed into lib64/python2.7/lib-dynload instead of
     lib/python2.7/lib-dynload.

+  WITH_STATIC_DEPENDENCIES=ON|OFF    (defaults to OFF, available only on UNIX)
+    If this is set to ON then cmake will compile statically libpython and all extensions.
+External dependencies (ncurses, sqlite, ...) will be builtin only if they are available as static libraries.

   EXTRA_PYTHONPATH=dir1:dir2    (defaults to "")
     Colon (:) separated list of extra directories to add to the compiled-in PYTHONPATH.